MinusFour/phpTreeBasedRouter/README.md

 `use MinusFour\Router\Router;`

 Once you are finished done loading objects into the RouteContainer, the Router will pick up the route object and call the action according to the supplied method.
-This object is also responsible for building a path for a given route, which at the moment is unfinished.
+This object is also responsible for building a path for a given route.

 # How to use